What is Boniva?

 How much is Boniva?

-While the average price per pill in the United States is a bit expensive, you can find Boniva and its generic alternative Ibandronate for an affordable price on an approved online Canadian pharmacy, such as My Drug Center.
-Our starting price for 3 tablets is for $69.00.
+While the average price per pill in the United States is a bit expensive, you can find Boniva and its generic alternative, Ibandronate for an affordable price on an approved online Canadian pharmacy, such as My Drug Center.
+Our starting price for three tablets is $69.00.

 Who manufactures Boniva?